pranita09/mini-claude-code/README.md

-# 🤖 Build Your Own Claude Code
+# 🤖 Mini Claude Code

 A simplified, from-scratch implementation of an AI coding agent — inspired by [Claude Code](https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/overview).
 Built with Node.js, the OpenAI SDK, and a tool-use loop that lets an LLM read, write, edit files, and execute shell commands on the machine.